 - Drs Foster & Smith – Contents of First Aid Kit for Pets

-As noted in the Humane Society article, for your family’s safety, keep all medical supplies and medications out of the reach of children and pets.
+For your family’s safety, keep all medical supplies and medications out of the reach of children and pets.